-Code Provision Explanation 2.1 Whilst the Company has segregated the functions of the Chairman and the CEO, in that the two posts are occupied by different persons, the division of responsibilities between them has not been established in writing, although there is significant experience and practice that determines the two roles.
-4.2 The Board has not formally developed a succession policy for the future composition of the Board of Directors as recommended by Code Provision 4.2.7.
-In practice, however, the Board and CEO are actively engaged in succession planning and in ensuring that appropriate schemes to recruit, retain and motivate employees and senior management are in place.
-4.3 Over the course of the year 2018 the Board has not organised any formal training sessions for directors.
-7.1 The Board believes that the size of the Company and the Board itself does not warrant the establishment of a committee specifically for the purpose of carrying out a performance evaluation of its role.
+Code Provision Explanation 7.1 The Board believes that the size of the Company and the Board itself does not warrant the establishment of a committee specifically for the purpose of carrying out a performance evaluation of its role.
 Whilst the requirement under Code Provision 7.1 might be useful in the context of larger companies having a more complex set-up and a larger Board, the size of the Board is such that it should enable it to evaluate its own performance without the requirement of setting up an ad hoc committee for this purpose.
 The Board shall retain this matter under review over the coming year.
-Having conducted an informal review of its own performance over the period under review, it is the Board's view that all members of the Board, individually and collectively, have contributed in line with the required levels of diligence and skill.
+7.1 Having conducted an informal review of its own performance over the period under review it is the Board's view that all members of the Board, individually and collectively, have contributed in line with the required levels of diligence and skill.
 In addition, the Board believes that its current composition endows the Board with a cross-section of skills and experience, not only with respect to the specific business of the Company, but also in a wider range of business areas and skills.
 This process was conducted by the Board itself rather than by a Committee chaired by a Non-Executive Director as required by the Code.
 8B The Board has not appointed a Nominations Committee in line with Code Provision 8B, particularly in the light of the specific manner in which the Articles of Association require that Non-Executive Directors be appointed by a shareholding qualification to the Board.
 The Executive Directors are, in accordance with the Articles, appointed by the Non-Executive Directors after their appointment, as aforesaid.
 The Board believes that the current Articles of Association do not allow the Board itself to make any recommendations to the shareholders for appointments of directors and that if this function were to be undertaken by the Board itself or a Nomination Committee, they would only be able to make a non-binding recommendation to the shareholders having the necessary qualification to appoint directors pursuant to the Articles of Association.
 The Board intends to keep under review the utility and possible advantages of having a Nomination Committee and following an evaluation may, if the need arises, make recommendations to the shareholders for a change to the Articles of Association.

-Code Provision Explanation 9.3 The Memorandum and Articles of Association do not provide any mechanism for the resolution of conflicts between shareholders or any process that would trigger arbitration in these instances.
+9.3 The Memorandum and Articles of Association does not provide any mechanism for the resolution of conflicts between shareholders or any process that would trigger arbitration in these instances.
 This is mitigated by ongoing open dialogue between executive management and Non-Executive Directors of the Company, to ensure that such conflicts do not arise.
 9.4 The Company does not have a policy in place to allow minority shareholders to present an issue to the Board.